What Does Financial Compatibility Look Like in a Relationship?

 Hello!

-You’re both getting rid of debt
+You’re both focused on eliminating debt

-You have the same financial goals
+You share the same financial goals

-You’re supportive of each other’s income streams
+You support each other’s income streams

-You talk about finances openly and often
+You discuss finances openly and regularly

 Also read: Google’s Doppl: The Virtual Try-On Revolution That’s Shaking Up Fashion Tech